pivotal/docs-tap/getting-started/consume-services.hbs.md

 # Consume services on Tanzu Application Platform

-This how-to guide walks the application developer through deploying two application workloads and configuring them to communicate with a service.
-It uses RabbitMQ as an example, but the process is the same regardless of the service you want to set up.
-You will learn about the `tanzu services` CLI plug-in and the most important APIs for working with services on Tanzu Application Platform.
+This topic for application developers guides you through deploying two application workloads and configuring them to communicate using a service instance.
+The topic uses RabbitMQ as an example, but the process is the same regardless of the service you want to consume.

-## <a id="prereqs"></a>Prerequisites

-Before starting this procedure, ensure that the service operator and application operator have already:

-- Set up a service.
-- Created a service instance.
-- Claimed the service instance.

-For more information about these prerequisites, see [Set up services for consumption by developers](set-up-services.md).
-Also, for important background, see [Consume services on Tanzu Application Platform](about-consuming-services.md).
+You will use the `tanzu service` CLI plug-in and will learn about classes, claims, and bindings.

 ## <a id="you-will"></a>What you will do